eagle00789/RC_Filters/README.txt

   - Fixed a bug which prevented to insert case sensitive search strings - thanks to Emanuele Bruno.
 2.1.2:
   - Added a dynamic vertical scrollbar when there are a lot of filters to show - thanks to Alain Martini.
+2.1.3:
+  - Added a notification when the plugin caused 1 or more messages to be moved, 2.1.4:
+  - Make use of some internal structures from roundcube for a config file to keep the plugin compatible with new versions of roundcube